J. Everett Collins Center for the Performing Arts: Construction

-Approval for the addition of an auditorium onto the existing high school campus was given in 1978 with town meeting warrant article 60 allocating $720,000 for such and other school improvement projects.
+Approval for the addition of an auditorium onto the already existing high school campus was given in 1978 with town meeting warrant article 60 allocating $720,000 for such and other school improvement projects.
 By 1980, it was evident that additional funding was necessary for "constructing, originally equipping and furnishing an auditorium to the High School" and the town would allocate an additional $4,370,000 for the project that year Construction was completed in 1983 and the theatre would hold its inaugural performance on September 25 of that year.
-By end of fiscal year 1983, $199.02 were unexpended from the 1978 allocation, as were $740,213.81 from the 1980 allocation, making the project $740,412.83 under budget.
+By the end of fiscal year 1983, $199.02 were unexpended from the 1978 allocation, as were $740,213.81 from the 1980 allocation, making the project $740,412.83 under budget.

 Technical specifications

 Stage

 The stage is constructed of black-painted Masonite, laid over four-inch plywood and set upon concrete.
 Between the proscenium, the stage is 84 feet wide, 32 feet deep from the plaster line to the upstage wall, 25 feet tall from the stage floor to the top of the proscenium and is raised 42 inches from the house floor.
 The stage right wing extends ten feet from the edge of the proscenium to the stage right wall.
 The stage left wing extends five feet from the edge of the proscenium to the fly rail.
 Both wings extend the full 32 feet depth of the stage.
 From the plaster line, the apron extends six feet downstage.
 This apron can be further extended using platforms in the orchestra pit.